-In November 2019, we entered into an agreement with Asuragen, Inc. ("Asuragen"), a molecular diagnostics company, for the development and potential commercialization of companion diagnostics for our investigational allele-selective therapeutic programs targeting HD.
-This collaboration aims to use Asuragen's market-leading repetitive sequence diagnostic expertise to provide scalable SNP phasing to support potential global development programs and future commercialization at a global level.
-Asuragen is leveraging its AmplideX® PCR technology to develop companion diagnostic tests designed to size and phase HTT CAG repeats with the three SNPs targeted by our WVE-120101, WVE-120102, and WVE-003 investigational therapeutic programs.
-These tests are designed to aid clinicians in selecting HD patients who could be appropriate for one or more of our HD compounds by identifying the SNPs that are in phase with the CAG-expanded allele.
+In November 2019, we entered into an agreement with Asuragen, Inc. (which was acquired by Bio-Techne Corporation on April 6, 2021) ("Asuragen"), a molecular diagnostics company, for the development and potential commercialization of companion diagnostics for our investigational allele-selective therapeutic programs targeting HD.
+This collaboration uses Asuragen's market-leading repetitive sequence diagnostic expertise to provide scalable SNP phasing to support global development programs and future commercialization at a global level.
+Asuragen has leveraged its AmplideX® PCR technology to develop companion diagnostic tests designed to size and phase HTT CAG repeats with the SNPs targeted by our previous investigational therapeutic programs in HD, as well as WVE-003, our current HD program being investigated in the ongoing SELECT-HD clinical trial.
+These tests are designed to aid clinicians in selecting HD patients by identifying the SNPs that are in phase with the CAG-expanded allele.